Red Panda (acrobat): Career

 After moving to the United States, Niu sent audition tapes to various circuses and venues.
-On Thanksgiving Day in 1993, she received an invitation to perform at a home game for the Los Angeles Clippers, who needed a last-minute replacement for a canceled act.
+On Thanksgiving 1993, she received an invitation to perform at a home game for the Los Angeles Clippers, who needed a last-minute replacement for a canceled act.
 In the subsequent season, she performed during halftime of over 40 NBA games.
-She has since regularly performed at NBA games, developing a "cult following" among fans and sportswriters.
+She has since regularly performed at NBA games, developing a cult following among fans and sports-writers.
 She has also frequently performed during halftime shows of college basketball games.
 Dime called her "the best halftime act in basketball".

 In 2013, she appeared in season 8 of America's Got Talent and earned a place as a quarter-finalist, but left the show for personal reasons when her father was diagnosed with cancer.
 She stopped performing to care for him.
 Still practicing while caring for her father, Niu fell backwards off her unicycle and broke her wrist.
 It was her first major injury as an acrobat.
 Her father died in 2014.
 Afterwards, her mother suffered health issues.
 Niu returned to performing at NBA games in 2015, performing at the Memphis Grizzlies' 2015–16 home opener on October 28.

-Her performance lasts about 5 1/2 minutes, and include 16 metal bowls painted white.
-She estimates she has a perfect show 75–80 percent of the time.
+Her performance lasts about 5 1/2 minutes, and includes sixteen metal bowls painted white.
+She estimates she has a perfect show 75–80 per cent of the time.
 During her hiatus in 2014, Darren Rovell reported that she made $5,000 per performance at her peak.

 In January 2018, her custom-built unicycle was stolen from the baggage claim at San Francisco International Airport.
 She temporarily used a makeshift unicycle made from old and broken parts.
 After hearing about the theft, the Golden State Warriors paid to replace the unicycle.

+She appeared on Britain's Got Talent series 18 in 2025 and reached the semifinals.
+Niu also made an appearance as a halftime performer for the fictional basketball team Los Angeles Waves in the Running Point Netflix comedy series (season 1, episode 5).

+On July 1, 2025, Niu was injured while performing at the 2025 WNBA Commissioner's Cup championship game.
+During her halftime performance, she fell from her unicycle, fracturing her left wrist.
+According to Niu's agent, the fall was caused by a faulty left pedal that was damaged while in transit.
+She returned in October, performing on Amazon Prime in a postgame performance after its Thursday Night Football game.

+Personal life

+Niu became a U.S. citizen in 1997.